 I am committed to maintaining the trust and confidence of visitors to my website and subscribers to my newsletter.
 Here you’ll find information on how I treat data that I collect from visitors to the website, when someone subscribes to the newsletter or sends me a message through the contact form.
-I process your data in accordance with the General Data Protection Regulation (GDPR) and if you have any concerns, please contact me directly via the contact page (I am acting as the Data Protection Officer for my website).
+I process your data in accordance with the General Data Protection Regulation (GDPR) and if you have any concerns, please contact me directly (I am acting as the Data Protection Officer for my website).

-When someone visits www.openyoureyes.co.uk, I use a third party service, Google Analytics, to collect standard internet log information and details of visitor behaviour patterns.
+When someone visits www.openyoureyes.co.uk, I use a third-party service, Google Analytics, to collect standard internet log information and details of visitor behaviour patterns.
 I do this to find out things such as the number of visitors to the various parts of the site.
-This information is only processed in a way which does not identify anyone.
+This information is only processed in a way that does not identify anyone.
 I do not make, and do not allow Google to make, any attempt to find out the identities of those visiting our website.
 You can find more information on how cookies are used on this website in the Cookies Policy below.

 If I do want to collect personally identifiable information through our website, I will let you know at point of collection, e.g. the contact form.
 I will make it clear when I collect personal information and will explain what we intend to do with it.

 When you message me through the website, I am emailed a copy of the information you have provided and the data is also backed up securely.